IJSComplexMatter/dtmm/doc/introduction.rst

 ``dtmm`` is a young (experimental) project.
 The package was developed mainly for light propagation through liquid crystals, and as such, other use cases have not yet been fully tested or implemented.
 Also, in the current version some limitations apply, which will hopefully be resolved in future versions:

-* Limited color rendering functions and settings - D65 illumination only.
+* Limited color rendering functions and settings - no white balance correction of computed imaged.
-* No absorption yet - real dielectric tensors only.
 * Non-dispersive material only.
 * Limited data IO functions.
 * Two approximate methods for slowly varying medium:

-   * An `effective` method : very fast, neglects double refractions (suitable for low birefringence media)
+   * An `effective` method : tunable accuracy (can be very fast)
    * A `full` method : very slow, most accurate.

 .. note::